Pricing:

 - All listings include comprehensive employer branding.

-- Job posts are shared on the platform's Twitter and Facebook pages.
+- Job posts are shared on the platform's Twitter and Facebook pages for added reach.

 - The platform features comprehensive job search filter parameters, including sectors, salary, and location.